 For more tips on applying flux, see our soldering tips and techniques.

-While the joint is still warm, immediately wipe away any leftover flux or solder drips with a dry rag to ensure copper pipe longevity.
-Excess flux may seem harmless; however, it can cause Verdigris, a greenish-blue discoloration commonly found on copper, bronze and brass, to form and destroy copper pipe over time.
+Neglecting cleanup can lead to long-term corrosion, leaks, or an unprofessional-looking job.
+While excess flux may seem harmless, it can cause Verdigris, a greenish-blue discoloration commonly found on copper, bronze and brass, to form and destroy copper pipe over time.
 An old, rusting penny and the Statue of Liberty are great examples of Verdigris in action.

 If you are currently using Internet Explorer we recommend you switch to Edge or another supported browser to enjoy the best experience Oatey.com has to offer.